-From smart phones and the Cloud to GPS and video streaming, computers and other digital technologies are definitely an ever-growing part of our modern world.
+From smartphones and the Cloud to GPS and video streaming, computers and other digital technologies are definitely an ever-growing part of our modern world.
 As the job market for computer programming continues to grow, elementary and middle schools across America are working to incorporate coding for kids in their curriculum.

 This can put teachers and educators, who may have little or no prior experience with STEM learning, in a challenging spot.
 Luckily, there are a lot of high-quality resources available for educators to draw on, many of which are free to use.
 To help navigate the many tools and lessons available for computer science for beginners, we put together a list of three of our favorites.

 For example, one of their lessons, targeted to students aged 5 – 10 years old, teaches students how binary numbers work.
 Binary numbers are fundamental in STEM learning because computers today use digits to represent information.
-The “binary number system” which has just two digits is the simplest and most common method used.
+The “binary number system” which has just two digits is the simplest and most common method used (0 and 1).
 This particular CS Unplugged lesson on binary numbers uses writing, art, and music to illustrate the concept.
 This is an easy way to introduce and explore the basics of coding for kids without computers.

-Code.org is another wonderful source of free, open-source educational content that is focused on teaching computer science and coding for kids.
+Code.org is another beginner coding source of free, open-source educational content that is focused on teaching computer science and coding for kids.
 Code.org is a non-profit which operates with the mission of expanding access to computer science in schools, as well as growing the participation of women and underrepresented minorities in STEM fields.
 Code.org provides K-12 STEM learning to schools and annually organizes its global “Hour of Code” campaign, a highly successful effort to engage more young students in computer science and STEM.
 Among the many interactive activities and lesson plans targeting the K-12 audience on Code.org’s website students are challenged to build a maze, manipulate their own digital character or design their own unique “Google” logo, all by learning, applying and using basic coding skills and concepts.
 The Unruly Splats team did a fun webinar on the Hour of Code with Dr. Splat and Scratch team member, Eric Rosenbaum- check it out here!

 One way to make coding for kids engaging is to mix it with active games.
 Students are naturally great at creating their own games on the playground and understanding the rules for games is the first step in computational thinking.
 After all, the rules for the games are the rules for the code!